samanthadoherty/sdoherty_monster_castle/GameDesignDoc.md

 and the user will end up with however many points he or she has collected thus far.

 The user will have three lives to start with.
 Gameplay only ends when the user loses his last life or runs into the dynamite.
-The goal is to get the most amount of points by the end of the game, which can be done by collecting candy and/or the pot of gold.
+If the user loses a life, he will be reset at the starting position (bottom left corner) The goal is to get the most amount of points by the end of the game, which can be done by collecting candy and/or the pot of gold.
 The game will speed up as gameplay goes on, until it becomes virtually impossible to play.

 ###Objects